JStivenCM/Aggressive-Anti-AdBlock/README.md

 - **Advanced detection** of AdBlockers using multiple bait techniques (Generic & AdSense).
 - **Self-Healing Modal** that regenerates if deleted from the DOM.
 - **CSS-Proof Design**: Rotates IDs and checks for `visibility`, `display`, `opacity`, `z-index`, and `clip-path`.
+- **Native Blocker Countermeasure**: Capable of detecting blocks from Brave, Edge, Chrome, Opera, Vivaldi, Samsung Internet, Adblock Browser, and other distinct browsers by monitoring your actual ad containers.
 - **Iframe forced-style detection** to catch advanced hiding techniques.
 - **Performance Optimized**: Uses `requestAnimationFrame` principles and idle checks (Cool-down mode).
 - **Easy to integrate** into any website.